Helping Your Child After Their Sister, Brother Or Cousin Has Died

 Bereaved children and young people may experience a wide range of ongoing grief reactions, as adults do, but their age and stage, personality and family situation will affect their experience and expression of it.
 After a death, children and young people can seem unconcerned at times - playing happily, or hanging out with friends, as they always have.
 Adults can wrongly assume they're not aware of the death, or not affected by it.
 They always are, in their own ways.

-Adults can help show children and teens how to grieve
+How can adults help show children and teens how to grieve?

 The death of a brother, sister, or cousin may be a very painful and vulnerable time for children and teens.
 How the adults around them, especially their parents and carers, react to the death will influence how their children will respond.
 If adults openly grieve, they show that there is no shame in grief.
 After all, grief happens because we have loved someone very much.
 It is a natural and normal reaction.
 Children and teens need to know it's OK to cry and it's OK to be really sad - on the inside or the outside.
 They also need reassurance that the intensity of their sadness will not last forever - it will gradually get easier.